by ProcureDeskLast Updated : May-26-2019

 Automating the invoicing process leads to a better experience for your suppliers but also leads to reduced costs for the A/P support staff.

-Having looked at the benefits of both purchasing ad A/P automation, the next step is to create the business case for getting approval for this investment.
-Let’s look at some aspects of preparing and presenting the business case
+Having looked at the benefits of both purchasing and A/P automation, the next step is to create the business case for getting approval for this investment.

 When are you selling the business case to your senior management, this is one of many projects they are considering where they can allocate the available capital and resources.